 Most of the albergues, especially public ones, are situated right on the Camino route; you don’t need to walk around with a GPS or map trying to find them.
 In bigger towns and cities there are usually arrows pointing the way to albergues.

-If you want to plan your Camino itinerary in advance and make sure you’re going to stay only at the best albergues along the route you can check reviews of different albergues on Gronze.com.
+If you want to plan your Camino itinerary in advance and make sure you’re staying only at the best albergues along the route you can check reviews of different places on Gronze.com.
 The only disadvantage of using it is that the site and most of the reviews are in Spanish.
-We have detailed itineraries for several Camino routes where you can find information on every albergues we stayed at.

 Watch our short YouTube video about albergues on the Camino!!!